Webpage: Concurrent Enrollment

 A Wednesday evening lecture series designed for a broad audience with an interest in contemporary visual art.
 It presents a diverse group of artists working across traditional, hybrid and emergent disciplines.
 Join these nationally and inter- nationally recognized practitioners as they explore and expand the boundaries of creative visual practice today.

 ArtsECO stands for Arts Education/Community Ecosystem.
 Centered out of UWM’s Peck School of the Arts Department of Art & Design, it develops teachers as change-makers.
 ArtsECO is backed by a strong and sustainable community of arts organizations, non-profits and K-16 school partnerships.
 The program recruits and develops thoughtfully engaged, social justice-oriented pre-service teachers and supports them as they grow into inspired mentors who integrate the arts into the classroom.
 The program develops teachers’ abilities to leverage and share the rich assets of Milwaukee and Southeastern Wisconsin.

-Jewelers and metalsmiths of all levels are invited to expand their skills with the exciting and challenging summer intensive workshops at the University of Wisconsin-Milwaukee.
-Investigate a variety of techniques and processes and learn new ways to solve problems in metal while exploring your creative potential.
+Investigate a variety of techniques and processes and learn new ways to solve problems while exploring your creative potential.

 Interested in learning about a day in the life of UWM dance majors?
 Join us for a Technique class with first year majors to discover what it’s all about!

 Dates: Nov.
 19, 2022 | Feb.
 3, 2022 | Feb.
 4, 2022

 Join us on the UWM campus for a behind the scenes look into the creative process of dance including a performance by the UWM Dance Department, a Q&A session with choreographers and performers, and workshops designed to showcase life as a Peck School of the Arts dance student.